VOA to end HF broadcasting

 Not to take anything away from Gary Breed, K9AY, who makes and sells these things under the corporate name AYTechnologies, I decided to make my own K9AY antenna system and controller.
 Basically, after looking at the currently available commercial version, I figured I could make a better unit for less money and be happy.

 The basis for the K9AY antenna is that it has a steerable null.
 The gain around the antenna is close to unity, except for the terminated side of the loop, which has a deep null.
 This can be switched around using a combination of relays that change the loops and termination.
 This comes in very handy for MW and SW listening when co-channel stations can create annoying interference and heterodynes.
-I have had good success pulling many stations out of the muck, especially in the AM band using this antenna.
+I have had success pulling many stations out of the muck, especially in the AM band using this antenna.

 This antenna requires a good ground to work against.
 For optimum installations, I would recommend placing two radials under each side of the loops.
 This will keep the ground conductivity below the antenna fairly constant, thus the value of Rterm will remain consistent for each band.